 Left: version 1 Right: version 2

-- Drizzle about a teaspoon of olive or canola oil in a large pan over medium heat.
-De-case the sausage if using raw sausage.
-Once oil is hot, add sausage to the pan.
-Break up the sausage with a hard spatula or wooden spoon as it browns.
-Cook until browned.
-(If using fully cooked sausage, slice the sausage width-wise into rounds and cook for a few minutes to re-heat).
+- Drizzle about a teaspoon of olive in a large pan over medium heat.
+Remove sausage from casing.
+Once oil is hot, add sausage to the pan, breaking it up with a wooden spoon as it browns.
+(If using fully cooked sausage, slice sausage into round and brown for a few minutes in the pan to form a slight crust).
+Remove sausage from pan and reserve in a medium bowl.

 - Prepare a 9×13 baking dish with cooking spray.
 Spread the meat and vegetable mixture evenly in the pan.
 Sprinkle one cup of shredded mozzarella on top of the meat/veggies.